marc-wittwer/intro-to-ml-21/task3/README.md

 The code in `feature_encoding.py` separates the train labels from the train features.
-The train and test features (four-letter strings describing the mutations) are split into separate rows and encoded using integer encoding.
+The train and test features (four-letter strings describing the mutations) are split into separate columns and encoded using integer encoding.
 The resulting data is stored in the files `train_encoded_features.csv`, `train_labels.csv` and `test_encoded_features.csv`.